 - 2.1 Paragraph C.2.15 refers to circumstances where it is not possible to reliably calculate the volatility for all or a part of a member's current fund.
-The below sets out the circumstances where we anticipate this may apply: - For unlisted assets or other assets which have a market value determined less frequently than monthly.
-This would include any direct investment in property, private equity, infrastructure or private debt. - For investments made by a fund manager on a non-pooled basis (e.g. a discretionary fund manager) and the fund manager has not calculated the volatility. - Where the fund manager for a pooled fund is unable to provide the provider with monthly return data for the fund for 5 years (or from the fund's inception if less).
-We request that providers send details (including fund name and fund manager) of any funds for which this exemption is applied to FRC on an annual basis.
+The below sets out some of the circumstances where we anticipate this may apply.
+This is not intended to be an exhaustive list, and providers should apply paragraph C.2.15 in any other circumstances where they consider volatility cannot be reliably determined. - For unlisted assets or other assets which have a market value determined less frequently than monthly.
+This would include any direct investment in property, private equity, infrastructure or private debt. - For investments made by a fund manager on a non-pooled basis (e.g. a discretionary fund manager) and the fund manager has not calculated the volatility. - Where the fund manager (or third party platform provider, if used) for a pooled fund is unable to provide sufficient data to determine the fund's 5-year monthly volatility.
+We request that providers send details (including fund name and fund manager or platform provider) of any funds for which this exemption is applied to FRC on an annual basis.
 This can be done by emailing ASTM1@frc.org.uk. - 2.2 We also anticipate paragraph C.2.15 will apply for individual stocks (as opposed to pooled funds) selected by the member.
-Although in principle it is possible to calculate the volatility for each stock, this would not be proportionate to the aims of AS TM1. - 2.3 We do not expect paragraph C.2.15 to be applied in the following circumstances: - Where investments are made in pooled funds through a fund platform.
-In these circumstances share price history should be available for each pooled fund, and this can be used to calculate the volatility group for each pooled fund in line with paragraphs C.2.7 to C.2.14. - If multiple investments are made through a fund platform, for each of which a volatility can be reliably determined then paragraph B.3.4 applies in determining the total net nominal accumulated fund. - 2.4 In applying the terms of paragraph B.3.4 where a member's current fund includes some investments for which a volatility can be reliably determined and some investments for which (as described in paragraph 2.1 of this guidance) it cannot: - For investments where paragraph C.2.15 does not apply, paragraphs C.2.7 to C.2.14 apply for determining the volatility group for that investment. - For investments where paragraph C.2.15 does apply, the resulting accumulation rate would be that applied for volatility group 3. - The projections of the different elements of the portfolio should be aggregated after being projected individually.
+Although in principle it is possible to calculate the volatility for each stock, this would not be proportionate to the aims of AS TM1. - 2.3 We do not expect paragraph C.2.15 to be applied in the following circumstances: - Where investments are made in pooled funds through a fund platform operated by the provider.
+In these circumstances share price history should be available for each pooled fund, and this can be used to calculate the volatility group for each pooled fund in line with paragraphs C.2.7 to C.2.14. - If multiple investments are made through a fund platform, for each of which a volatility can be reliably determined then paragraph B.3.4 applies in determining the total net nominal accumulated fund. - Cash balances, where we would generally anticipate providers are able to satisfy themselves that these would fall into the lowest volatility group if paragraphs C.2.7 to C.2.10 in AS TM1 were followed. - 2.4 In applying the terms of paragraph B.3.4 where a member's current fund includes some investments for which a volatility can be reliably determined and some investments for which (as described in paragraph 2.1 of this guidance) it cannot:

+- For investments where paragraph C.2.15 does not apply, paragraphs C.2.7 to C.2.14 apply for determining the volatility group for that investment. - For investments where paragraph C.2.15 does apply, the resulting accumulation rate would be that applied for volatility group 3. - The projections of the different elements of the portfolio should be aggregated after being projected individually.